mentorpaired/core/README.md

 - Create a database with PostgresQL, if you installed it earlier.
 If not, installation instructions can be found [here](https://www.postgresql.org/download/windows/).
 Make sure to note database name, database username and password.

 - Create a .env file and copy the content of `.env.example` file to it.
-Place this file in the root directory of the core project
+Place this file in the root directory of the core project.

 - Replace